web analytics

 Horror movies present intriguing hypothetical avenues for critical analysis.
-Whether an escapist or gritty film, audiences can look for themes within the subtext driving the story.
+Whether an escapist or gritty film, audiences can look for themes in the subtext that drive the story.
 Unless, of course, we are dealing with entirely disposable entertainment.
-The horror movie genre often roots itself in pure exploitation, with a distribution company-driven product designed to make fast money.
+The horror movie genre often rests on pure exploitation, with a distribution-company-driven product designed to make quick money.
 Exploitation roots, however, don’t automatically disqualify a film from a deeper analysis.

 Friday the 13th (1980) will never rank high on anyone’s list of complex works of dark fantasy.
 It’s an exploitation film, true, but not heavily exploitive.
 Untold numbers of violent horror films were far worse.
 Exploitation in the form of stalk-and-slash mayhem drives the film, and, upon looking a little closer, you’ll see touches of artistic merit.
 Friday the 13’s recurring motif of falling rain underscores impending horror and adds a subtle metaphor to the carnage.